 The University of the Philippines complies with the conditions of good governance as set by National Budget Circular 542 issued by the Department of Budget of Management.

 Available below are the information required of the university under the circular.

-I. Mandate, Vision, Mission, and List of Officials
+I. Mandate, Function, List of Officials and Contact Information

 A. Mandate and Functions

 Section 3 of the UP Charter of 2008 (Republic Act 9500) states that:

 As the national university, a public and secular institution of higher learning, and a community of scholars dedicated to the search for truth and knowledge as well as the development of future leaders, the University of the Philippines shall perform its unique and distinctive leadership in higher education and development.

 The University shall:

 Lead in setting academic standards and initiating innovations in teaching, research, and faculty development in philosophy, the arts and humanities, the social sciences, engineering, natural sciences, mathematics, and technology; and maintain centers of excellence in these disciplines and professions.